The cost of getting genealogical records from the government could go up nearly 500%. An effort is underway to stop that - Local News 8

 It’s vital that genealogical records stay affordable, Venezia said, because they allow people to learn about those who came before them.

 Those records helped Venezia determine whether some of his personal family stories were fact or folklore.
 It also helped him confirm the identity of a woman who appears in his family photo albums.
-Using a photo contained in an alien registration form, he learned that the mystery woman was, in fact, his great-grandmother.
+Using a photo contained in an alien file, he learned that the mystery woman was, in fact, his great-great-grandmother.

 The campaign is gaining attention